apple/swift-distributed-actors/Docs/clustering.md

 SWIM statuses are: `alive`, `suspect`, `unreachable` and `dead` (as seen in `SWIM.MemberStatus`).
 The `.unreachable` status is an extension to the protocol made in order to allow the high-level downing providers to participate in the downing decision.
 When a member is determined as should-be-dead by SWIM, an unreachability event is emitted by the SWIM subsystem.
-This event is translated to a normal `Cluster.Event.reachabilityChange` event and emitted through the `cluster.events` api:EventStream[struct] where any actor can pick it up and react to it.
+This event is translated to a normal `Cluster.Event.reachabilityChange` event and emitted through the `cluster.events` <!-- api -->` EventStream` where any actor can pick it up and react to it.
 One such actor is the downing provider which uses a <<downing_strategies, downing strategy>> to react to such membership changes.
-For example, a downing strategy may be configured to immediately trust such reachability change (to `.unreachable`) and announce such member as api:Cluster.MemberStatus[enum]`.down`.
+For example, a downing strategy may be configured to immediately trust such reachability change (to `.unreachable`) and announce such member as <!-- api -->` Cluster.MemberStatus``.down`.

 The "downing decision" is then propagated back to the SWIM implementation in the form of a `confirmDead(member:)` call, meaning that the member will now also be considered "dead" in SWIM terms, and any attempts to communicate with it anymore will cease.